yusufarbc/DockerVuln/README.md

-# DockerVuln
+# WebVuln-Runner
 --------------------------------------
-DockerVuln is a project that facilitates the installation and management of vulnerable application docker containers.
+The ultimate Docker-based runner for vulnerable web apps.
+Instantly deploy OWASP Juice Shop, DVWA, WebGoat, and 15+ pentest labs with a single click.

 It provides both a **TUI (Text User Interface)** for terminal users and a modern **Web Interface** for browser-based management.

 ## Features
 - **TUI Mode:** Whiptail-based terminal interface.